ArehoneM/ArehoneM/README.md

-#### Hi there 👋 I’m Arehone Charlotte Mudau, a passionate DevOps Engineer and a Software Developer with experience in cloud technologies, automation, and web application development.
+#### Hi there 👋 I’m Arehone Charlotte Mudau, a passionate DevOps Engineer and a Software Developer.

 💻 Skilled in Python, PHP, Laravel, Django, MySQL, HTML, CSS, JavaScript, and Azure DevOps, I thrive on solving complex challenges and building scalable solutions.